Meet our board members

 Vishal started working within prisons nearly twenty years ago through the Prison Creative Arts Project at a men’s facility in rural Michigan.
 That transformative experience led him to become a teacher and work in a variety of public and private sector capacities supporting education and opportunity for all.
 His interest in criminal justice led him to teach mathematics at San Quentin State prison through Mt.
 Tamalpais College (previously Prison University Project), support Five Keys charter school in developing an aquaponics program within a county jail, and join the board of the Prison Law Office where he helps oversee its reserve fund.
 He currently works at Handshake, helping to expand employment opportunities for recent college graduates.
 He holds a Masters in Education from the Broad Center, an MBA from the Haas School of Business, an MS in Teaching from Pace University, and a BA in Economics from the University of Michigan.

-“IGP stands out because it is rooted in humanity and the practice of treating all other humans with dignity and respect.
+“LT stands out because it is rooted in humanity and the practice of treating all other humans with dignity and respect.
 Connecting with nature is so fundamental and every person deserves the opportunity to reach for the light in this world.
-Since learning about the work of IGP, I have been consistently amazed by the dedication and heart of the staff and the hard work and openness of participants – it is a true transformation happening in real-time.
+Since learning about the work of LT, I have been consistently amazed by the dedication and heart of the staff and the hard work and openness of participants – it is a true transformation happening in real-time.
 Very happy to support the work.”

-Emilie Winfield first volunteered with IGP in 2017, assisting with the planning of the 15th-anniversary celebration, and joined the board in 2021.
+Emilie Winfield first volunteered with LT in 2017, assisting with the planning of the 15th-anniversary celebration, and joined the board in 2021.
 Emilie works to advance agricultural sustainability, motivated to find harmony between the environment and the people who manage the land.
 For 9 years, Emilie has managed small diversified farms, provided education and training in agroecology, and built partnerships to support local food systems and natural resource stewardship.
 She holds an M.S. in Environmental Policy and Management from UC Davis and a B.S. in Plant Sciences from UC Santa Cruz.